-Smart phones may be a useful tool for keeping your finger on the pulse of work productivity or to inform you when there are problems.
+Smartphones may be a useful tool for keeping your finger on the pulse of work productivity or to informing you when there are problems.
 But it is easy to become chained to your phone.
 Turn it off when possible.

 By investing in yourself, you help offset the potential for burnout which can easily impact health.

 When working hard, energy levels can easily wane.
 Develop prioritization skills and focus on the most important tasks rather than those that are time drains.

 Reduce attendance at unstructured meetings or having to wade through emails constantly.
 Create to-do lists and place tasks in order of priority.
 Train others in a support role so that you have someone to delegate to.